alphagov/verify-commit-to-release-calculator/README.md

 # Verify-commit-to-release-calculator

 The script looks at all the repos listed out in `repo_list.txt` and it will pick the first n (this is set in the `calculate_difference.rb`) number of commits.

-It will determine the time at which each individual commit was last changed (this is defined as the commit date by git),the time that the Jenkins build tagged it with a build number and also the time that the release automation script tagged it with a release number.
-The difference (time taken for a developer to push the commit and the commit ending up being prepped for release) is calculated and all of the above information are captured into a file called `time_from_commit_to_release_logs.csv`.
+The difference (time taken between developer's last changes and the commit ending up being released) is calculated and all of the above information are captured in `output` folder

 ## Running the script

-In order to get the logs generated, simply clone the repo and run `./generate_logs.sh`.
+In order to get the logs generated, simply clone the repo and run `./run.sh`.

 ## Changing the list of repos